mistaluai/alignr/Architecture.md

 #### Phase 1: The Business Analyst (Discovery)
 * **Role:** Acts as a sounding board to flesh out the raw idea without stifling creativity through forced schemas.
 * **Mechanism:** Operates via a real-time chat interface.
-It analyzes the user's initial prompt and dynamically generates interview questions to uncover project requirements.
-To control costs, this phase includes a strict turn-count limit.
+It analyzes the user's initial prompt and dynamically generates interview questions to uncover project requirements. these questions are rendered in the ui as forms to be filled by the user.
 * **Output:** Utilizes a **User-Driven Gate**.
 When the agent believes it has enough context, it triggers a `suggestTransition` tool to output an unstructured markdown "Business Brief."
 The user acts as the ultimate gatekeeper, choosing to either approve the brief (advancing the state) or continue chatting to refine it.

 #### Phase 2: The Software Planner (Architectural Design)